Official Controls Qualification

 What is covered in OCQ(V) - CA?

-• Export of pet reptiles travelling with their owner
+• Pet reptiles travelling with their owner

-• Export of more than five pets
+• More than five pets

 What is covered in OCQ(V) - SX?